scenerystack/community/docs/reference/api/sim/PhetButton.md

 # PhetButton

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/PhetButton.ts](https://github.com/phetsims/joist/blob/main/js/PhetButton.ts) for the most up-to-date information.

 ## Overview

 The button that pops up the PhET menu, which appears in the bottom right of the home screen and on the right side